AimanMadan/SingleClickUpload/README.md

 ## Important Notes

 - Ensure the correct paths are specified for `chromedriver.exe` and the files to be uploaded.
-- The script uses explicit waits to handle page loading times.
-Adjust these waits if necessary.
-- The current implementation includes `time.sleep` for some waits.
+- The current implementation includes `time.sleep` for upload waits.
 A more robust solution with explicit waits is recommended for production use.

 ## Contributions